Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 [end of the antediluvian section]

-In Kish Ga … ur(?) [from a biblical world view this would likely be Noah, the most authoritative and trusted leader in this scary new world guiding the growing population, while Shem likely re-established YHVH’s eternally assigned worship center and gateway to heaven at Jerusalem.
+In Kish Ga … ur(?) [from a biblical world view this could be Noah, the most authoritative and trusted leader in this scary new world guiding the growing population

 45 and reigned 1,200 years;